illBeRoy/secured-chat-client/README.md

 ### Attributions

 The project is the work of Roy Sommer - but not solely: behind the scenes it uses many open source packages, thanks to the huge community standing behind nodejs and npm.
-From Facebook's reactjs to GitHub's Electron, axios, node-forge, babel and many more - I owe a huge thanks to the open source community.
+From Facebook's reactjs to Github's Electron, axios, node-forge, babel and many more - I owe a huge thanks to the open source community.
 A full list of open source project could be found in my project's `package.json`.

 Another important attribution should be given to [flaticon.com](flaticon.com), a huge database of vector icons to be used with apps and websites.
 All icons used in Woosh were either directly taken from there, or built using art from there.